Relational Sentence Embedding for Flexible Semantic Matching: Related Work

-Knowledge graph embeddings are designed for relational data modeling on triples: $(h,r,t)$.
+Knowledge graph embeddings are designed for relational data modelling on triples: $(h,r,t)$.
 The methods can be classified into structural-based models and semantic-enhanced models.
 The structural-based methods learn relational embedding and entity embedding jointly through scoring functions like TransE \cite{bordes2013translating}, DistMult \cite{yang2014embedding} and RotatE \cite{sun2019rotate}.
 Semantic-enhanced models incorporate additional information for entities, including entity types and textual descriptions, when learning embeddings.
 TEKE \cite{wang2016text}, InductivE \cite{wang2021inductive} and KG-BERT \cite{yao2019kg} belong to this type.
 For sentence representation learning from multi-source supervised signals, the sentence pairs can be viewed as triples: $(s_i, relationship, s_j)$.
 Therefore, we optimize the semantic representation of sentences and perform translation operations between them to model their respective relations.
-An analogy to the word-level relational graph as Word-Net \cite{miller1995wordnet}, and Relational Word Embedding \cite{camacho-collados-etal-2019-relational}, our work can also be viewed as an initial study with Sentence-Net which can be potentially used for broader applications.
+An analogy to the word-level relational graph as Word-Net \cite{miller1995wordnet}, and Relational Word Embedding \cite{camacho-collados-etal-2019-relational}, our work can also be viewed as a pioneering study on the sentence level.